 What does it mean to be catfished?
 It can be hard to tell when you are being catfished, particularly if the catfisher’s profile is detailed and thorough.
 However, if you notice any of the seven following signs, you may be the victim of a catfishing scam.

 1. They Do Not Have Many Friends or Followers

 Catfishers often do not have many friends or followers on their accounts.
 This is due to a few different reasons.
 First, the account is typically created for a specific reason: to catfish a particular target.
 They may only use the account for that purpose but use their real social media accounts for more genuine interactions.
 Therefore, they may not invest the time needed to populate their catfishing account with friends or followers.

-Often, to gain connections on social media, a user has to self-market, reach out to others, and like or follow profiles.
+Often, to gain connections on social media, a user has to self-market, reach out to others, view posts, and like online content or follow profiles.
 This may take considerable time, and a catfisher may not invest the time and energy to generate enough followers for the account to look “real.”

 Another reason is to reduce the chances of being caught.
 The more friends or followers a catfisher has, the more questions may be asked regarding their identity, their profession, or their location.
 Each query could result in a slip-up, so limiting the number of contacts helps mitigate the catfisher’s risk.

 The risk of getting discovered is also increased when the catfisher has more friends because accepting a friend suggestion verifies a connection made by the social media site's algorithm.
 For example, if Facebook recommends someone as a friend, it may be because they live in your area or went to the same school.
 If a catfisher only changed how they looked or a few other basic elements of their identity, someone who knows how the suggestion algorithm generally works could figure out they are not who they say they are.
 Therefore, the fewer friends a catfisher has, the smaller the chances of them being discovered.